dannsam/xenko-docs/manual/physics/collider-shapes.md

 ## Box

+Properties: size, rotation

-The box's orientation and size can be controlled with the rotation, and size properties.
+The box's orientation and size can be controlled with the rotation and size properties.

 ## Capsule